whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 People learn to accept their obedience as normal.
 When people demand more jobs, less taxes, or more funding for schools or hospitals, what they're essentially demanding is that their authorities please rule them better or more efficiently, and please oppress us a little less.
 Instead of accepting that they are not free and considering what to do about it, people may believe that they are "losing their rights" or "becoming less free" when their ruling class decides to restrict what speech or actions are allowed.

+If you live in an unhealthy nation, you're not free.
+Only privileged people who don't stand for anything and just try to have a comfortable life could believe they're "free."
+But if they ever get angry at corrupt leaders and try to do something about it, they'll find out how free they are.**

 Most citizens may think they are "good," or trying to "do their part."
 They may take all sorts of unproductive actions, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, praying intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
 People may do almost anything other than the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy nations_.

+Even many "left," "progressive," or "liberal" talking points miss the most important truths.
+For example, colonialism is real, but "decolonizing" is not enough to create healthy nations as India has shown.
+India was an unhealthy nation for thousands of years before the British colonized them, and they have been an unhealthy nation ever since the British left.
+In India, "decolonizing" just replaced a foreign ruling class with a local one.
+As long as people accept their submissive obedience as legitimate and ignore lessons of actually-free nations, these sorts of confused political perspectives will persist.**

 I grew up as a Christian, believing in Jesus and God, and it was difficult for me to accept the perspectives in this chapter.
 But it helped me to remember that there is wisdom in every nation and religion.
 I can keep the wisdom I've found by studying Jesus Christ, Buddha, and Mohammad, and I am free to leave the hurtful or unhelpful aspects of these religions behind.